-The platform then offers an opportunity for the economy to inject money in it directly and then you are looking at the artists performing how they come to be on stage, they are trained, established, they have managers, people they are working with etc so that also gives another sustainable employment and job creation which also includes theater people.
+The platform then offers an opportunity for the economy to inject money in it directly and then you are looking at the artists performing how they come to be on stage, they are trained, established, they have managers, people they are working with, etc so that also gives another sustainable employment and job creation which also includes theater people.

-Theater is the most expensive platform to run.
+The theater is the most expensive platform to run.
 We are talking about writers, directors, actors, stage designers, lighting and sound engineers, sound managers you know.
 All these people are working for one team and that all employment is also there.

 So when we are talking about contributing to development, we are not talking about cultures in the definition of it but culture in the broader perspective and we are going deeper into the numbers, the spin-offs, the multiplier effect.
-When we are looking at the money we spend and how many people come lets say an exhibitor, they pay UGX 100, 000 to come in but sell items over UGX 3M, that is really income generating and from that, how is that money used around them so it is that whole economy we are talking about.
+When we are looking at the money we spend and how many people come let’s say an exhibitor, they pay UGX 100, 000 to come in but sell items over UGX 3M, that is really income-generating and from that, how is that money used around them so it is that whole economy we are talking about.

-Sad enough is that that whole process is not yet recognized within our economic circles and policies because the government has not deeply looked into it even though they are aware of it and not supported it.
+Sad enough is that that whole process is not yet recognized within our economic circles and policies because the government has not deeply looked into it even though they are aware of it and have not supported it.